LASIK Eye Surgery

 Many patients may be able to go back to work the next day after you have had your first follow-up eye examination.
 At this appointment, we will measure your vision and confirm healing is progressing as planned.
 Most patients have better than 20/20 vision by this time.

 We will supply an instruction sheet for various do’s and don’ts.
 We recommend that you refrain from exercise for one week, to avoid any risk of injury to your eyes.

 After your first day check, we will see you at one week and one month after treatment.
 Additional checks are usually then at 6 months and 1 year after correction.

 The speed of recovery depends on your initial prescription.
 For most people, vision improves greatly in the first few hours.
 Short-sighted treatments settle very quickly and remain good, as do those with astigmatism.

 For most patients, we assess at the six-month time point to confirm the outcome of the procedure.
-In a small percentage of cases, re-treatment may be needed (less than 1% for most short-sighted prescriptions).
+In a small percentage of cases, re-treatment may be needed (1% of most short-sighted prescriptions).

 As with any other type of surgery, always follow our instructions and take any medication or drops as prescribed. it is important to avoid rubbing your eyes putting undue pressure on the flap before it has properly healed.